gschmutz/stream-processing-workshop/04-producing-consuming-kafka-with-nifi/README.md

 #### Add the `PublishKafkaRecord` processor

 Drag a **`PublishKafkaRecord`** processor onto the canvas.
-We will configure it later and first only use it so that we can run the `GenerateRecord` processor.
+We will configure its properties fully later; adding it to the canvas now allows us to start `GenerateRecord` and inspect the FlowFiles it produces before wiring up the Kafka connection.

 Connect **`GenerateRecord`** → **`PublishKafkaRecord`** on the `success` relationship.
 Terminate `failure` on `PublishKafkaRecord`.